Generation Jones: Economic dimensions

-The name "Generation Jones" has several connotations, including a large anonymous generation, a "keeping up with the Joneses" competitiveness, and, possibly the original slant, the slang word "jones" or "jonesing", meaning a yearning or craving.
 Pontell suggests that Jonesers inherited an optimistic outlook as children in the 1960s but were then confronted with a different reality as they entered the workforce, in the case of the United States, during the economic struggles of the 1970s and 1980s.
 Mortgage interest rates increased to above 12% in the mid-1980s, making it virtually impossible to buy a house on a single income.

-Generation Jones is noted for coming of age after a huge swath of their older siblings in the earlier part of the Baby Boom; thus, many note that there was a paucity of resources and privileges available to them that were seemingly abundant to older Boomers.
-For example, Baby Boomers often filled senior and more lucrative employment positions vacated by retiring Greatest Generation and older Silent Generation members, leaving Jonesers with fewer opportunities for promotion because their Boomer siblings would enter retirement windows only slightly ahead of them.
-Therefore, there is a certain level of bitterness and "jonesing" for the level of affluence granted to older Boomers but not to them.
+Generation Jones is noted for coming of age following a huge swath of older Boomers from the earlier part of the Baby Boom Generation; many note that Jonesers had a paucity of resources and privileges compared to earlier Baby Boomers.
+For example, early Baby Boomers quickly glutted the available senior and more lucrative employment positions vacated by retiring Greatest Generation and older Silent Generation members, leaving Jonesers with fewer opportunities until their older Boomer siblings retire, only slightly before Jonesers retire.
+Jonesers thus feel a certain bitterness and "jonesing" while waiting for the scraps of affluence granted to older Boomers to arrive, mostly after the first tranche of early Baby Boomers clear out.

+A study by the Center for Retirement Research at Boston College concluded that younger Boomers have significantly less wealth than older Boomers: "Late Boomers were in their 40s during the Great Recession, and this economic calamity appears to have hit them particularly hard.
+Their employment rate—that is, the percentage of individuals working—dropped sharply.
+More importantly, the percentage of the cohort working did not rebound as the economy recovered."

+Thomas Byrne, associate professor at the Boston University School of Social Work, found that late baby Boomers in their early 60s were 1.4 times as likely to be homeless as people who had reached that age a decade earlier and twice as likely as those two decades ahead.
+He said, "it continues to be really unlucky to have been born in the latter half of the baby boom generation".

+While many Generation Jones members have retired, most are still "barreling toward" retirement, according to David Yamada, a law professor at Suffolk University.
+Yamada said many Jonesers "face a coming retirement-savings crisis.
+I'm very concerned what later life will look like for them."

+According to Loyola University Chicago sociologist Rhys Williams, "This generation will be kept working longer".